 So, please, please, please, love your skin and load up on sunscreen – especially if you’re fair-skinned like yours truly.
 I looked like a red-faced raccoon for a big part of my trip and regret it so much.

 What would you do with 2 days in Lisbon?
 Any ideas to add to this itinerary?
+What are your favorite things to see and do?
 Share all your thoughts in the comments.